Hadrons in group expansion: Group Expansion

-The results obtained in this study are consistent with the established hierarchy of flavor symmetry breaking: the flavor $SU(4)$ symmetry is severely broken, the flavor $SU(3)$ symmetry is moderately broken, and the isospin $SU(2)$ symmetry is slightly broken.
+The results obtained in this study are consistent with the established hierarchy of flavor symmetry breaking: the flavor $SU(4)$ symmetry is strongly broken, the flavor $SU(3)$ symmetry is moderately broken, and the isospin $SU(2)$ symmetry is weakly broken.
 This hierarchy makes the flavor symmetries an ideal framework for exploring approximate symmetries.
-To enable a systematic application of these symmetries in the general description of hadrons, we propose an approach referred to as the ``group expansion'', as outlined below.
+Before concluding, we introduce an approach referred to as the \textit{group expansion}, which facilitates the systematic application of these symmetries in the general description of hadrons, as outlined below.